 Although there are exceptions, most breastfeeding mothers find that they can eat what they like (in moderation, of course), including spicy foods, without it having an effect on their baby.
 However, you will want to avoid too much of some foods and types of drinks as they are proven to be harmful for the baby:

 Caffeine while breastfeeding

-Too much caffeine while breastfeeding can keep your baby awake, or make them unusually fussy, so it is better to limit the amount of drinks you have containing caffeine (not only tea and coffee, but also cola and energy drinks).
+Too much caffeine while breastfeeding can keep your baby awake, or make them unusually fussy, so it is better to limit the amount of drinks you have containing caffeine (not only tea and coffee, but also energy drinks).
 Some cold and flu remedies contain caffeine, and chocolate also contains a substance (theobromine) that is very similar and can produce the same effects.

 Oily fish while breastfeeding

-The Department of Health advises a limit on oily fish for women because it can contain low levels of pollutants that can build up in the body. .
+Eating fish is good for you, but don’t have more than two portions of oily fish a week.
+The Department of Health advises a limit on oily fish for women because it can contain low levels of pollutants that can build up in the body.

 Alcohol while breastfeeding

 Alcohol passes to breastfed babies in very small amounts and it is unlikely that having an occasional drink will harm your baby.
 However, it is sensible to drink very little (no more than one or two units once or twice a week) when you are breastfeeding.